rse/typopro/README.md

 ---------------

-All major browsers are fully supported by TypoPRO due to the fact that each font is provided in multiple formats.
+All major browsers are fully supported by TypoPRO due to the fact that each font is provided in multiple Web formats.
 The actual minimum browser version which supports a particular format follows (for latest information see [1](http://caniuse.com/eot) [2](http://caniuse.com/ttf) [3](http://caniuse.com/woff)):